Ways to Give

 Example: Mary and Jim own a $300,000 vacation home that they use for only two months of the year.
 They can give our institution a 50% interest in the property, qualify for a tax deduction for the value of our interest in the property, and still have a right to use and occupy the property for up to half the year.

 Life insurance is also an excellent tool for accomplishing philanthropic goals while realizing other important financial objectives.
 Indeed, life insurance can empower individuals to make charitable gifts they never would have dreamed possible.

 Making a gift of life insurance is quite simple.
 If you are the insured policy owner you simply transfer physical possession of your policy to us and file an absolute assignment or transfer of ownership form with your insurance company.
 Your company then will send a letter to us showing that we are the sole owner of the policy.

 Emmett owns a $100,000 life insurance policy with a cash value of $40,000.
 No further premiums are due and he no longer needs the coverage.
 He can assure that we will receive $100,000 at his death by making us the beneficiary.
 Or he can transfer ownership of the policy to us now.
-When he transfers ownership, Emmett receives a charitable deduction equal to the lesser of his cost basis or the policy's replacement value.
+When he transfers ownership, Emmett receives an itemized charitable deduction equal to the lesser of his cost basis or the policy's replacement value.

 Make an irrevocable gift to a fund maintained by a charitable organization and enjoy an income tax charitable deduction for the full amount of the gift.
 As the name implies, the donor can advise the fund regarding distribution; however, donors may not place material restrictions on the fund.